 - Preventing possible contacts by ensuring the usage of protective technologies

-Using GAO RFID Systems in the Power & Communication Line Construction Industry
+Exploring RFID in the Power & Communication Line Construction Industry

 The availability, visibility and working conditions of equipment, supplies and tools as well as visibility of personnel and visitors on-site are critical for efficient production and security during each stage of operations.
-GAO RFID Systems ensure the accessibility and visibility of various assets and personnel for optimum efficiency and cost management on job sites.
+Our experience in customizing RFID solutions provides a new way to look at the accessibility and visibility of various assets and personnel for optimum efficiency and cost management on job sites.

 In the Power & Communication Line Construction industry, the project can become a logistical mess when it comes to equipment.
 Contractors and managers often struggle to keep track of equipment and their usage/working conditions.
 Construction equipment can also be a great danger if not properly used.
 The leading cause of accidental contacts with overhead distribution (which makes up 90% of injuries in the Power & Communication Line Construction industry) involves heavy equipment.
 Equipment such as cranes, drill rigs, backhoes, aerial buckets etc., often make contact with live power lines resulting in accidents, deaths and work stoppage.